spud/manifesto_docs/user_guide/development/page_templates.rst

 template_pages.tmpl.php
 	By default, this template is identical to module.tmpl.php, but is included to demonstrate how a module can easily override the default templat for all of its content.

-Also, the ``body`` element of each template is tagged with a class that indicates what page layout template is in use (e.g. "l-module" for module.tmpl.php), and the element is also tagged with a class indicating what module is currently active, e.g. "mod-dated_posts" for the Dated Posts module.
+Also, the ``body`` element of each template is tagged with a class that indicates what page layout template is in use (e.g. ``l-module`` for module.tmpl.php), and the element is also tagged with a class indicating what module is currently active, e.g. ``mod-dated_posts`` for the Dated Posts module.